nobodyscripts/LeafBlowerScript/Readme.md

 bosses with WW in the background.

 End: Passive Tower Farm - Spams wind and blazing skulls as fast as possible, resets player to tower if found in home garden.
+Options for bank and crafting.

 PageUp: Bank Maintainer - Every (10m by default) will refill RESS in bank.